OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 A great resource for testing server-side authentication is the OWASP Web Testing Guide, specifically the [Testing Authentication](https://www.owasp.org/index.php/Testing_for_authentication) and [Testing Session Management](https://www.owasp.org/index.php/Testing_for_Session_Management) chapters.

-##### Session Timeout
+### Testing Session Timeout MSTG‑AUTH‑4)

+Minimizing the lifetime of session identifiers and tokens decreases the likelihood of successful account hijacking.

+#### Static Analysis

 In most popular frameworks, you can set the session timeout via configuration options.
 This parameter should be set according to the best practices specified in the framework documentation.
 The recommended timeout may be between 10 minutes and two hours, depending on the app's sensitivity.
 Refer to the framework documentation for examples of session timeout configuration:

 - [Spring (Java)](https://docs.spring.io/spring-session/docs/current/reference/html5/ "Spring (Java)")
 - [Ruby on Rails](https://guides.rubyonrails.org/security.html#session-expiry "Ruby on Rails")